loganintech/render-region-forcefield/README.md

 - Increase `particle-spacing` to reduce particle count
 - Set `render-walls: false` to only show edges
 - Increase `update-interval-ticks` if you don't need real-time updates

+## Troubleshooting

+### Forcefields not appearing

+1. Enable debug mode: `/forcefield debug` or set `debug: true` in config.yml
+2. Check the server console for debug messages
+3. Use `/forcefield info` to see if regions are being detected
+4. Verify the region has `entry deny` set: `/rg info <region>`
+5. Check you're not a member/owner of the region
+6. Ensure you're within render distance of the region (default: 100 blocks)

+### Plugin won't load

+1. Verify WorldGuard 7.0.14 or higher is installed
+2. Check server logs for error messages
+3. Ensure you're running Paper 1.21.8 or higher
+4. Verify Java 21 is being used

+### Performance issues

+1. Increase `particle-spacing` (less particles)
+2. Reduce `max-render-distance`
+3. Set `render-walls: false` (edges only)
+4. Increase `update-interval-ticks` (update less frequently)

 ## Building from Source